-- 1. Existing Conditions - a.
+- a.
 Description of aesthetic resources of the surrounding area - b.
 Provide views into Project Site from surrounding land uses, including from neighboring residential areas - c.
 Provide views into Project Site from area roadways - d.
 Describe the relation of Site to surrounding area, based on topographical location and orientation of Project Site to surrounding area - e.
-Identify Architectural Review Board responsibility and standards (Town Code §185-59.E) - 2.
-Potential Impacts - a.
-Provide description, using graphic and/or photographic analysis as appropriate, of changes in views into Site from the areas identified above during and after construction of the proposed project, including views from these areas and from areas within the Site b.
-Discuss Project's conformance with Architectural Review Board standards c.
-Site lighting
+Identify Architectural Review Board responsibility and standards (Town Code §185-59.E)

-- 3. Mitigation Measures - a.
+- a.
+Provide description, using graphic and/or photographic analysis as appropriate, of changes in views into Site from the areas identified above during and after construction of the proposed project, including views from these areas and from areas within the Site - b.
+Discuss Project's conformance with Architectural Review Board standards - c.
+Discuss proposed Site Lighting a.
 Mitigation will be proposed for identified adverse environmental impacts as necessary